aws/aws-graviton-getting-started/Monitoring_Tools_on_Graviton.md

 Utilities such as *lmbench* are available [here](http://lmbench.sourceforge.net/) and can be built for AWS Graviton processors to obtain latency and bandwidth stats.

+**Notes**:
+**1.** The ARM Linux kernel community has decided not to put CPU frequency in _/proc/cpuinfo_ which can be read by tools such as _lscpu_ or directly.
-**Note:** On AWS Graviton 2/3 processors, Turbo isn’t supported.
+**2.** On AWS Graviton 2/3 processors, Turbo isn’t supported.
 So, utilities such as ‘turbostat’ aren’t supported/ relevant for Arm architecture (and not on AWS Graviton processor either).
 Also, tools such as *[i7z](https://code.google.com/archive/p/i7z/)* for discovering CPU frequency, turbo, sockets and other information are only supported on Intel architecture/ processors.
 Intel *MLC* is a memory latency checker utility that is only supported on Intel processors.